 Cause of PUPPP

 Unfortunately there is no known cause of PUPPP, but experts and doctors do see similarities in cases:

 - Women carrying boys (70 percent of sufferers deliver boys)

 - Carrying multiples (twins, triplets, etc.)

-Depending on the severity of PUPPPs, doctors usually use topical moisturizing creams or aqueous ointments to help treat mild cases.
+Depending on the severity of PUPPP, doctors usually use topical moisturizing creams or aqueous ointments to treat mild cases.
 Corticosteroid creams and ointments are usually used when the condition has reached extreme severity, and if the condition is too out of control, the doctor will treat the patient with oral corticosteroids.
-Antihistamine tablets may be prescribed to provide relief from the itchiness, however they are not said to work as well as the corticosteroid creams and ointments.
-The important thing to remember is that after delivery of your baby, the condition and symptoms go away within a week or so.
-Still, not all women are so lucky and continue to experience symptoms during their postpartum period.
+Antihistamine tablets may be prescribed to provide relief from the itchiness, but do not work as well as the corticosteroid creams and ointments.
+The important thing to remember is that after the birth of your baby, the condition and symptoms go away within a week or so.
+Still, not all women are so lucky, and some continue to experience symptoms during their postpartum period.

-Other times, women prefer to use home remedies to treat their PUPPPs.
-Aloe and oatmeal baths are said to help soothe the itch, while decreasing the red appearance of the condition.
-Ice packs can also take down the redness and swelling (if any).
-Wearing baggy clothes can also help prevent discomfort when you’re pregnant, and especially if you’re prone to skin rashes such as PUPPPs.
-The sun, heat, warm water and clothing can aggravate the rash, so staying cool is essential to help contain the itch and other symptoms.
+Some women prefer to use home remedies to treat their PUPPP.
+Aloe and oatmeal baths are said to help soothe the itch while decreasing the red appearance of the condition.
+Ice packs can also take down the redness and swelling.
+Wearing baggy clothes can always help prevent discomfort when you’re pregnant, and especially if you’re prone to skin rashes such as PUPPP.
+The sun, heat, warm water, and clothing can aggravate the rash, so staying cool is essential to help contain the itch and other symptoms.